Children shine brightest when they play and learn – together.

 This summer, shine a light on fun, friendship, and adventure!
 The Y offers a variety of programs to keeps kids busy, including Full-day Licensed Child Care.

-Enjoy Early Bird Savings when you register before March 31.Learn More
+Enjoy Early Bird Savings when you register before April 16.Learn More

-While YMCA Before & After School programs are closed, free emergency child care will be available to school-aged children whose parents/guardians qualify as essential workers.
-To confirm if you qualify, please review the list of eligible workers.
+While YMCA Before & After School programs are closed, free emergency child care will be available to school-aged children of eligible essential service workers only and registration is available through your municipality.
+To see if you qualify for this emergency service, please refer to the province's list of eligible individuals..

 Visit: Dufferin County Emergency Child Care.